osprey at loch of the lowes scotland

 Ospreys used to inhabit most parts of Britain but were persecuted during the Victorian era mainly by egg and skin collectors.
 In 1840, the osprey became extinct as a breeding bird.
 It is generally considered that the species was absent from Scotland from 1916 to 1954, although there is some evidence ospreys continued to breed in Strathspey in the 1930s and 40s.

-In 1954 Scotland was re-colonised naturally by Scandinavian birds and a pair has nested successfully almost every year since 1959 at Loch Garten Osprey Centre in Abernethy Forest Reserve.
+In 1954 Scotland was re-colonised naturally by Scandinavian birds and a pair has nested successfully almost every year since 1959 at Loch Garten Osprey Centre in Abernethy National Nature Reserve.
 The Osprey Centre at Loch Garten in the Scottish highlands, has become one of the most well-known conservation sites in the UK.

 By 1976, the breeding population of ospreys had reached merely 14 pairs – the slow increase due to contamination of the food chain by organochlorine pesticides and the activities of egg collectors.
 To protect the birds and increase their survival rates, "Operation Osprey" was launched and the birds had round the clock protection.
 Fifteen years later, in 1991, the number of pairs had increased to 71.
 In 2001, 158 breeding pairs were located, mainly in Scotland.
 In 2011 the RSPB estimated there were between 250 and 300 nesting pairs in Great Britain.